Yariv Levin: Minister of Justice (2022–present)

 After Israel's right-wing bloc emerged victorious at the 2022 Israeli legislative elections, Levin was appointed Deputy Prime Minister and Minister of Justice in the thirty-seventh government of Israel.
 On 4 January 2023, he announced plans to overhaul the country's judicial system.
 The plan seemed to weaken the Supreme Court of Israel by granting the government effective control over the Judicial Selection Committee, prohibiting the court from ruling on the constitutionality of certain laws and regulations, and granting the Knesset the power to override any court ruling by a simple majority.
 Levin's proposed changes to the judicial system sparked intense controversy, with some opposition leaders arguing that the plan amounts to an attempt at regime change and anti-government protests commencing shortly after the plan's unveiling, including near Levin's residence.
 Levin fiercely defended the plan, frequently arguing that the supreme court's power to strike down legislation is un-democratic, having stated that "time after time, people who we didn't elect decide for us".
 On 1 January 2024, the Supreme Court overturned, by a narrow 8-to-7 majority, a Knesset law blocking the court's use of the "reasonableness" doctrine was unconstitutional.
-At the same time, by a broad 12–3 majority, the cout reaffirmed its right to review the constitutionality of laws."
+At the same time, by a broad 12–3 majority, the court reaffirmed its right to review the constitutionality of laws.
 The rulings were seen as a major defeat for Netanyahu and Levin.

 In March 2023, controversy arose when Levin was seen attending a Purim party at the home of Raffi Chaim-Kedoshim, a known criminal.
 Chaim-Kedoshim had been convicted of various crimes, including kidnapping and extortion, and had served prison time.
 It was later revealed that other senior Likud members, including Israel Katz, Miri Regev and Dudi Amsalem, were also present at the event.